Nick-Lucas/EntryPoint/README.md

 * Support lists in parameters
 * Support mapping of positional operands
 * Make sure named AND numbered Enums work
+* Allow options to depend on other options, or be exclusive of other options

 ---
 * API Documentation